-In Data Factory V2, you do not need to define dataset availability schedules.
+In the current version of Data Factory, you do not need to define dataset availability schedules.
 You can define a trigger resource that can schedule pipelines from a clock scheduler paradigm.
 You can also pass parameters to pipelines from a trigger for a flexible scheduling and execution model.

-Pipelines do not have “windows” of time execution in Data Factory V2.
-The Data Factory V1 concepts of startTime, endTime, and isPaused don't exist in Data Factory V2.
-For more information about how to build and then schedule a pipeline in Data Factory V2, see Pipeline execution and triggers.
+Pipelines do not have “windows” of time execution in the current version of Data Factory.
+The Data Factory V1 concepts of startTime, endTime, and isPaused don't exist in the current version of Data Factory.
+For more information about how to build and then schedule a pipeline in the current version of Data Factory, see Pipeline execution and triggers.